 Fons-Rosen et al. (2021) explained that foreign investment by foreign firms leads to higher productivity growth of acquired firms, including labor productivity.
 The level of labor productivity growth is generated by an increase in Total Factors of Production (TFP) including capital accumulation so that small growth in labor productivity doesn't mean weak investment (OECD, 2013).
 This means that the entry of foreign capital from financial integration activities affects the growth of TFP, but does not necessarily affect the growth rate of labor productivity.
-In the short run, labor productivity growth can boost productivity growth will reduce the cost per unit of output or the wage/productivity ratio and reduce unemployment (Rey & Hazem, 2020).
+In the short run, labor productivity growth can boost production efficiency.
+But in the long run, the positive effect will be significant, labor productivity growth will reduce the cost per unit of output or the wage/productivity ratio and reduce unemployment (Rey & Hazem, 2020).
 Thus, increasing labor productivity growth has the opportunity to build economic growth host country.